 But before we take a look at the game, let’s check the cover, shall we?

-The cover looks just like a comic book cover, with our villain looming over our heroes.
+The cover looks just like a comic book cover, with our villain looming threateningly over our heroes.
 Very fitting for a game that features classic superhero imagery and artwork.
 I suppose you couldn’t ask for more.

-But it’s time to boot this webslinger:
+But it’s time to boot this web-slinger:

 (Video courtesy of Atop the Fourth Wall)

-Then after defeating said robot, it goes back to the panel to continue the story and then back again to the side-view where you need to avoid some traps.
-And then it goes to another panel, now featuring Spider-Man.
-And that’s practically the entire game, with both heroes facing enemies and avoiding traps with comic panels serving as sort of cutscenes, telling the story as it happens.
+Then after defeating said robot, it goes back to another comic panel to continue the story and then back again to the side-view where you need to avoid some traps.
+And then it goes to yet another panel but now featuring Spider-Man.
+And that’s practically the entire game, with both heroes facing enemies and avoiding traps with comic panels serving as sort of cutscenes, continuing the story.

 But it’s during the action sequences that the game turns ugly.
-From terrible controls, to awful animation and pitiful sound effects.
+From terrible controls to awful animation and pitiful sound effects.
 This is not a fun game to play!